doyensec/electronegativity/CONTRIBUTING.md

     }

     match(cheerioObj, content){
-        //do magic
+        // do magic
-        //either return an object with row and col, or null meaning no issues were identified }
+        // either return an object with row and col, or null meaning no issues were identified
+        // also remember to set the following properties in the returned obj:
+        // - "line" of the file where the issue is found
+        // - "column" of the file where the issue is found
+        // - "id" of the issue (i.e. this.id)
+        // - "description" of the issue (i.e. this.description)
+        // - "properties" object (optional) with internal information about the findings, useful in combination with a GlobalCheck
+        // - "severity" level from finder/attributes.js (e.g. severity.MEDIUM)
+        // - "confidence" level from finder/attributes.js (e.g. confidence.TENTATIVE)
+        // - "manualReview" boolean flag to indicate if the finding should be manually reviewed }
 }

 ```

-Take a look at the different checks in `/src/finder/checks` to get an idea on how things work.
+Take a look at the different checks in `/src/finder/checks/AtomicChecks` to get an idea on how things work.

 ### GlobalChecks